robusta-dev/robusta/docs/user-guide/overview.rst

 Overview
 ==========================

 Robusta is configured using Helm values.
-This section documents all the important values.
+This section documents the important values.

-All possible values can be found by running:
+All possible values for Robusta can be listed like so:

 .. code-block:: yaml

     helm repo add robusta https://robusta-charts.storage.googleapis.com && helm repo update helm show values robusta/robusta

-.. admonition:: values.yaml on GitHub
+.. admonition:: Do not use the values.yaml file on GitHub
     :class: warning

+    It's tempting to look at ``helm/robusta/values.yaml`` in our GitHub repo for reference.
-    Do not use ``helm/robusta/values.yaml`` in the GitHub repo.
-It has some empty placeholders which are replaced during our release process.
+    This is the wrong file to use.
+It has empty placeholders that are filled in during our build process.

 Most used settings
 ^^^^^^^^^^^^^^^^^^